Git-Gustavo/Sulfur-Counter-V2/README.md

 Esperamos que este programa torne sua experiência de jogo em Rust mais eficiente e agradável.
 Divirta-se e boa sorte!

 [EN :us: ]

+Rust Game Resource Management Program
+This program is designed to simplify and streamline the resource and item management process in the game Rust.
+It allows players to quickly calculate the amount of resources needed to craft certain items, saving time and making the process more efficient.

+Key Features
+Recipe Selection: The program provides a list of available recipes to choose from, including items such as C4, Rockets, and Explosive Bullets.

+Automatic Calculation: Upon selecting a recipe and entering the desired quantity, the program automatically calculates the total amount of each required resource to produce the chosen item.

+Detailed Display: After calculation, the program displays a detailed list of the required resources, including gunpowder, sulfur, and other relevant resources for each item.

+How to Use
+Choose a Recipe: Upon starting the program, you will be presented with a list of available recipes.
+Choose the one you wish to craft by typing the corresponding name.

+Enter Quantity: Input the desired quantity of the item you wish to craft when prompted.

+View Results: After entering the quantity, the program will automatically calculate the total amount of resources needed and display a detailed list of these resources.

+Repeat or Exit: After viewing the results, you can choose to continue calculating other recipes or exit the program.

+Example Usage
+Suppose you want to craft 5 units of Rockets.
+You can follow these steps:

+Choose "rocket" from the list of recipes.
+Enter "5" when prompted for the desired quantity.
+The program will automatically calculate the total amount of gunpowder and sulfur needed to produce 5 Rockets.
+Examine the results and plan your in-game strategy based on the provided information.
+Contributions and Feedback
+This program is under constant development, and all contributions are welcome.
+If you have any suggestions for improvement or encounter any issues, feel free to open an issue or submit a pull request.

+We hope this program makes your Rust gaming experience more efficient and enjoyable.
+Have fun and good luck!